pni-libraries/python-pninexus/doc/sphinx/nexus_links.rst

 The :py:func:`link` function creates now a link to the *data* field below *NXdata* with name *data*.
-The important thing to note here is that the path pointing to the link target must not contain elements that consist only of types.
+The important thing to note here is that the path pointing to the link target must not contain elements that consist only of types (path elements like ``/:NXentry/`` for instance.
 This due to the fact, that the linking feature is provided by the HDF5 library which has no idea about NeXus semantics.
 The object the HDF5 path referes to must not necessarily  exist at link time.
 Alternatively, within a file we can do a link of an existing object.
 In this case the above example would look like this

 .. code-block:: python